kimaita/monty/README.md

 ## Queue

-A data structure implmenting a FIFO approach
+A data structure implementing a FIFO approach

 ### The Monty Language

-Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

 #### Monty byte code files